 But one particularly brave and wise citizen of Eretria, whose name was Aischines, met the Athenian fleet in his city’s harbor.
 “The situation here is hopeless,” he said.
 “Eretria could not withstand the Persian assault even if it was indomitable of will, which it manifestly is not.
 Our city is already lost.
-Don’t squander your forces here; return to Athens so that you may have a chance of saving the rest of Greece.”
-And the Athenians, seeing the wisdom in his words, did as he told them to, taking as many of his city’s soldiers with them as they could carry to fight another day.
+Don’t squander your strength here; return to Athens so that you may have a chance of saving the rest of Greece.”
+And the Athenians, seeing the wisdom in his words, did as he told them to, taking with them to fight another day as many of his city’s soldiers as their ships could carry.

-Hardly pausing to revel in the spoils of their victory, the Persians discussed their next move.
+Pausing hardly at all to revel in their victory, the Persians discussed their next move.
 So far, they had suffered more losses at the hands of the Greek gods than mortal Greek men, in the form of the earthquake on Delos.
 Based on what they had seen to this point, they were confident that the cities of mainland Greece would fall to them as easily as had the islands.
-Their next target was to be the most tempting of them all: Athens, the very wellspring of Darius’s ire.
+Their next target was to be the most satisfying of them all: Athens, the very wellspring of Darius’s ire.
 Hippias had long since been promised that he would once again become tyrant of his home city as soon as it fell.
 (Demaratus had, naturally, been given the same promise with regard to Sparta.)
-The Persian triremes came to Eretria and transported the Persian army across the narrow strait separating it from mainland Greece.
+The Persian fleet sailed to Eretria and transported the Persian army across the narrow strait separating the city from mainland Greece.

-Meanwhile the Athenians mustered the biggest army they could on such short notice: about 20,000 men in all, including those soldiers recently returned from the abortive expedition to Eretria and the additional soldiers of that city that had joined them there.
-As they were doing so, the Athenian Council of Archontes met to draft a message for Sparta.
+Meanwhile the Athenians mustered the biggest army they could on such short notice: about 20,000 men in all, including those soldiers recently returned from the abortive expedition to Eretria and the additional soldiers of that city who had joined them there.
+As these hasty preparations for defense were being made, the Athenian Council of Archontes met to draft a message for Sparta.

 “Although Sparta and Athens have had their differences in recent years,” it read, “a force of Persian invaders is now come to Greece which imperils all of us equally.
 Eretria, and along with it the entire island of Euboea, has already fallen, and now the invaders have turned their greedy eyes upon us in Athens.
 All of Athens begs you not to look on passively as we too fall into barbarian slavery.
 Please, leave your differences with us for another day and come to our aid on this one!
 For one thing is guaranteed: the barbarians will not stop with us.
 If Athens falls, another Greek city will fall soon thereafter, and another, and another, as we Greeks with each defeat grow steadily less able to defend our remaining territory.
 By the time the barbarians reach Sparta — which they will if Athens falls, as surely as the sun will set this evening — it will be too late for you.
 Your best way of protecting yourself tomorrow is to stand with us today.”

 “Such a timid strategy as the one you advocate will never succeed,” countered Miltiades.
-“The Spartans may never come, and even if they do, they will likely find it impossible to break the Persian siege once it has taken hold of us.
+“The Spartans may never come, and even if they do, they will likely find it impossible to break the Persian siege of Athens once it has begun.
 We should meet the Persians on the open field of battle and take our chances rather than let ourselves be slowly starved into submission.
 It is the last thing they will expect; we will at the very least have the advantage of surprise.”

 But his impassioned rhetoric was sufficient to convince only four of his counterparts; when a vote was taken to decide whether to attack the Persians now or wait for them to come to Athens, it stood five to five.
 So, it fell to the general emeritus, an aged man named Callimachus, to cast the deciding vote.
 Before he did so, Miltiades took him aside for a talk.